 We care about victims and their loved ones and fight to get them the compensation they truly deserve.

-At the first sign, if appropriate measures are taken, more severe medical complications can be avoided.
-Failure to properly treat these ulcers, which may require a physician or surgical intervention, can cause serious injury and death.
+At the first sign of danger, if appropriate measures are taken, more severe medical complications can be avoided.
+Failure to properly treat these ulcers, which may require a physician or surgical intervention, can cause serious injuries and death.

 - Look at nursing home ratings and other information for every Maryland nursing home